rapidsai/cudf/docs/cudf/source/developer_guide/contributing_guide.md

 All internal usage of deprecated APIs in cuDF should be removed when the API is deprecated.
 This prevents users from encountering unexpected deprecation warnings when using other (non-deprecated) APIs.
 The documentation for the API should also be updated to reflect its deprecation.

-When deprecating an API, developers should open a corresponding GitHub issue to track the API removal.
-The GitHub issue should be labeled "deprecation" and added to the next release’s project board.
-If necessary, the removal timeline can be discussed on this issue.
-Upon removal this issue may be closed.
-Additionally, when removing an API, make sure to remove all tests and documentation.
+When the time comes to remove a deprecated API, make sure to remove all tests and documentation.

 Deprecation messages should:
 - emit a FutureWarning;